bhk/scam/reference.md

 keys are treated differently.
 A symbol not beginning with `=` is treated literally; the name of the symbol becomes the key.
-When a symbol begins with `=`, another symbol is constructed from the characters that follow the initial `=`, and that symbol is evaulated to determine the key.
+When a symbol begins with `=`, another symbol is constructed from the characters that follow the initial `=`, and that symbol is evaluated to determine the key.
 For example, `{ a: 1 }` is equivalent to `{ "a": 1 }`, and `{ =a: 1 }` is equivalent to `{ (or a): 1 }`.